Ramzi Saleh

-Ramzi Soliman Ahmed Saleh (رَمْزِيّ سُلَيْمَان أَحْمَد صَالِح; born 8 August 1980) is a Palestinian international footballer.
-He plays as a goalkeeper.
-Born in Egypt and raised in Saudi Arabia during the 1990s, he plays for the Palestine national football team.
+Ramzi Soliman Ahmed Saleh (رَمْزِيّ سُلَيْمَان أَحْمَد صَالِح; born 8 August 1980) is a former footballer who played as a goalkeeper.
+Born in Egypt, he played for the Palestine national team.

 He is the most capped player for Palestine at international level.
 Saleh participated in every single FIFA World Cup qualification campaign for Palestine (2002–2014) until injury prevented him for playing against Afghanistan and Thailand in the preliminary rounds of 2014 World Cup qualification.

 Early years

 Ramzi Saleh was born in Cairo, Egypt to Palestinian father and Egyptian mother, but emigrated to Saudi Arabia in 1990.
 He was raised in the city of Jeddah and started to play for local club Al-Ittihad at youth level.
-However, Ramzi stated that he did not have a Saudi Passport while he was in Saudi Arabia.
+However, Ramzi stated that he did not have a Saudi passport while he was in Saudi Arabia.
 He returned to the Gaza Strip with his family when his father retired.
 Ramzi signed with Shabab Jabalia in 1999.